Due to Covid-19 pandemic meter reading was discontinued and has been gradually resumed from June-20 onwards.

 The message gets printed under important messages section.

 Charges are levied on the consumers by utility on difference between lower assessment and actual consumption.
 This is a debit amount.
-It is calculated at 1 monthly SBI MCLR rate of 6.95% applied on difference of actual and assessed bill amounts paid.
+It is calculated at 1 monthly SBI MCLR rate of 6.95% applied on difference of actual and assessed bill amounts.

 An Example as follows: